 Thanks to all the young/tech/art people, Austin is a freelancer’s town.
 And thanks to UT and St. Edward’s, Austin is also a student’s town.

-And all you people who don’t real jobs, or have a side hustle, or who are just insanely productive, need places where you can set up shop and get sh*t done.
+And all you people who don’t have real jobs – or have a side hustle, or who are just insanely productive – need places where you can set up shop and get sh*t done.
 Luckily, Austin has no shortage of them.

 Here are the best coffee spots across town to caffeinate, work, eat, repeat.
 First person to say “digital nomad” is fired.